guoyu07/idea-factory-quality-assurance/README.md

 idea-factory-quality-assurance
 ==============================

-The lecture about Quality Assurance and for Idea Facotory
+The lecture about Quality Assurance for Idea Factory

 Running code coverage
 ------------------------------